seanjiangsh/astro-portfolio/src/content/legal/privacy.md

 ## Introduction

-Welcome to Sean's portfolio ("I, "my").
+Welcome to Sean's portfolio.
 I am committed to respecting your privacy.
 This privacy policy explains my practices regarding the collection, use, and protection of your personal information when you visit my website https://sean-j.dev.

 ### Data Collection

-I do not collect, or analyze any personal data from my visitors.
+I do not collect or analyze any personal data from my visitors.

 ### Use of Data

-Since I do not collect any personal data beyond authentication cookies, I do not use personal data for any other purpose.
+Since I do not collect any personal data beyond authentication cookies, I do not use personal data for any other purposes.

 ### Data Sharing